 Symptoms What You Should Do You suspect an Ethernet Adapter or network problem.
 Run the Online Advanced Ethernet Diagnostics in Problem Determination Mode.
 If an SRN is displayed, look up the SRN in the SRN chapters and do the listed action.
 Use the ping command to exercise and test the network.
-Refer to Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25 for additional information and problem determination procedures.
+3. Refer to Chapter 4, "MAP 0020: Problem determination procedure," on page 25 for additional information and problem determination procedures.
 Display Problems You suspect a display problem.
 Go to the Problem Determination Procedures for the display.
-Run diagnostics on the adapter that the display is attached.
+2. Run diagnostics on the adapter that the display is attached.
 If an SRN is displayed, look up the SRN in the SRN chapters and do the listed action.
-3. Refer to Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25 for additional information and problem determination procedures.
+3. Refer to Chapter 4, "MAP 0020: Problem determination procedure," on page 25 for additional information and problem determination procedures.
 Keyboar d or Mouse You suspect a keyboard or mouse problem.
 Run the device diagnostics.
 If an SRN is displayed, look up the SRN in the SRN chapters and do the listed action.
 If you are unable to run diagnostics because the system does not respond to the keyboard, replace the keyboard or system planar.
 Note: If the problem is with the keyboard it could be caused by the mouse device.
 To check, unplug the mouse and then recheck the keyboard.
 If the keyboard works, replace the mouse.
 Printer and TTY Problems You suspect a TTY terminal or printer problem.
 Go to problem determination procedures for the printer or terminal.
 2. Check the port that the device is attached to by running diagnostics on the port.
 If an SRN is displayed, look up the SRN in the SRN chapters and do the listed action.
-3. Use the "Testing the Line Printer" procedure in Chapter 27, "General Diagnostic Information," on page 127 to test the connection to the printer.
+3. Use the "Testing the Line Printer" procedure in Chapter 27, "General diagnostic information for systems running the AIX operating system," on page 115 to test the connection to the printer.
 If a problem exists, replace the following in the order listed: a.
-Device cable b.
-Port the printer or terminal is connected to. oter Problems You suspect a problem on another adapter that is not listed above.
+Device cable A11 - A 1 b.
+Port the printer or terminal is connected to. - oter Problems You suspect a problem on another adapter that is not listed above.
 Run the Online Advanced Diagnostics in Problem Determination on the adapter you suspect.
 If an SRN is displayed, look up the SRN in the SRN chapters and do the listed action.
-Refer to Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25 for additional information and problem determination procedures.
+Refer to Chapter 4, "MAP 0020: Problem determination procedure," on page 25 for additional information and problem determination procedures.